Tag Archives: Daubentons Kale

 Fertility

 Spring progresses with a green tide surging through the garden.
 Every year I am amazed at how fast the dark emptiness of the winter months is engulfed by exuberant growth through April and May.
-Building fertility is intrinsic to permaculture gardening.
-I use lots of … Continue reading
+Building fertility is intrinsic to forest gardening.
+I use … Continue reading

 Buying Perennial Vegetables from France